kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.4/2012-01-01-schema-shell-ddl-ref.md

     ALTER TABLE t SET SCHEMA = schema FOR COLUMN info:foo;

     ALTER TABLE t SET DESCRIPTION = 'desc';
-    ALTER TABLE t SET table_property = value;
-    ...
-Where 'table_property' is one of MAX FILE SIZE or MEMSTORE FLUSH SIZE.

     ALTER TABLE t SET DESCRIPTION = 'desc' FOR LOCALITY GROUP lg;
     ALTER TABLE t SET property FOR LOCALITY GROUP lg;
-    ... where 'property' is one of MAXVERSIONS, INMEMORY, TTL, etc. as above.
+    ... where 'property' is one of MAXVERSIONS, INMEMORY, TTL, or COMPRESSED WITH.

 ### Working With Scripts